tim-pipi/tp/docs/DeveloperGuide.md

 ### Adding an `internApplication`

-{description}

-1. Prerequisites:
+1. Prerequisites: Launch the app

-1. Test case: <br>
+1. Test case: `add n/Optiver r/Quantitative Trader c/Summer 2024`<br>
-   Expected:
+   Expected: The `internApplication` is added to the list.
+   The added internship application is displayed in the select view.

-1. Test case: <br>
+1. Test case: `add n/Jump Trading r/Quantitative Researcher c/Summer 2024 s/Deleted`<br>
-   Expected:
+   Expected: No `internApplication` is added to the list.
+Error message is displayed.

-1. Other incorrect delete commands to try: <br>
+1. Other incorrect `add` commands to try: `add`, `add ...`,  where (... are parameters with invalid values or missing required parameters)<br>
-   Expected:
+   Expected: Similar to previous.

 ### Editing an `internApplication`

-{description}

-1. Prerequisites:
+1. Prerequisites: List all `internApplication`s using the `list` command.
+   Multiple `internApplication`s in the list.

+1. Test case: `edit 1 r/Software Engineer c/Summer 2024`<br>
+   Expected: The `internApplication` is edited and the `role` is set to `Software Engineer` and the `cycle` is set to `Summer 2024`.
+The edited internship application is displayed in the select view.

-1. Test case: <br>
+1. Test case: `edit 0`<br>
-   Expected:
+   Expected: No `internApplication` is edited.
+Error message is displayed.

-1. Test case: <br>
+1. Test case: `edit s/Deleted`<br>
-   Expected:
+   Expected: No `internApplication` is edited.
+Error message is displayed.

-1. Other incorrect delete commands to try: <br>
+1. Other incorrect `edit` commands to try: `edit`, `edit ...`, `edit x` where (... are parameters with invalid values) and (x is larger than the list size)<br>
-   Expected:
+   Expected: Similar to previous.

 ### Adding a `note` in an `internApplication`